phil-opp/blog_os/blog/content/edition-3/posts/01-minimal-kernel/index.md

 [undefined behavior]: https://www.nayuki.io/page/undefined-behavior-in-c-and-cplusplus-programs
 [memory safety]: https://tonyarcieri.com/it-s-time-for-a-memory-safety-intervention

-In order to create a minimal OS kernel in Rust, we start by creating an executable that can be run without an underlying operating system.
+In this post, we create a minimal OS kernel that can be run without an underlying operating system.
 Such an executable is often called a “freestanding” or “bare-metal” executable.
 We then make this executable compatible with the early-boot environment of the `x86_64` architecture so that we can boot it as an operating system kernel.